 Step 1: Have a structural engineer specify the rebar design for a cave roof.
 Large cave roofs may require steel beams.

-Step 3: To join the panels together, use plastic ties or wire ties to attach metal lath to the panels.
+Step 3: To join the panels together, use either plastic ties or wire ties to attach metal lath to the panels.